Frame - Hubbuhubbuh Tandem

 Despite its comfort, the HHH isn't slow, even with monster tires.
 The grunting you put into it is returned in immediate speed—more so than even on a single, because you’ve got two engines.
 Is it a speedmaster racing-ish tandem?
 Happily, no. It's so much more and so much more fun.

-WHERE IT'S MADE, WHAT IT COSTS: Taiwan, where mfring cost are lower, so we could pull out all the stops, not compromise on the number of joints required to make the frame as good as it can be.
-The craftsmanship is unsurpassed, and the frame costs only $1,800.
+WHERE IT'S MADE, WHAT IT COSTS: Taiwan, where manufacturing costs are lower, so we could pull out all the stops, not compromise on the number of joints required to make the frame as good as it can be.
+The craftsmanship is unsurpassed, and the frame / fork / headset /Bushnell eccentric costs $2,000.

 You'll notice the frame is super triangulated, with more lateral bracing than most modern tandem frames.
 The extra bracing makes the HHH frame stiffer and stronger, but have, for the most part, been removed from most modern tandems (which used to have them) as a way to reduce manufacturing costs and make them easier to S/S couple.
-If you're dreaming of a globetrotting tandem, shield your eyes from the HHH.
+No, we're not putting couplers on it.
+You can do that here, and expect it to almost double the price.

 • the best eccentric by far—the Bushnell Retro ($125)